davidmreed/amaxa/docs/install.rst

 Amaxa uses ``poetry`` to managed dependencies and ``tox`` with ``pytest`` to execute test runs.

 If a valid Salesforce access token and instance URL are present in the environment variables ``INSTANCE_URL`` and ``ACCESS_TOKEN``, integration and end-to-end tests will be run against that Salesforce org; otherwise only unit tests are run.
 Note that **integration tests are destructive** and require data setup before running.
-Run integration tests **only** in a Salesforce DX scratch org (see ``.gitlab-ci.yml`` for the specific testing process).
+Run integration tests **only** in a Salesforce DX scratch org.

 Two scripts are included under ``assets/scripts`` to assist in integration testing.
 Execute ``prep-scratch-org.sh`` to create a scratch org and make it available to Amaxa integration tests.
 Execute ``get-auth-params.sh`` if you wish to manually create an org and then expose it to Amaxa; the org's alias must be ``amaxa``.